 - If reactivating doesn’t work, we recommend only using special DWR washing and replenishing products.
-We like Granger’s products because they are Bluesign approved which guarantees they’re safe for us and the environment.
-Nikwax’s full line of products work really well too.
+We recommend Granger’s products because they are Bluesign approved which guarantees they’re safe for us and the environment.

 - You'll want to make sure you're using spray-on type treatments for 2-layer (2L) and 2.5-Layer (2.5L) outerwear and a wash-in for 3-layer (3L) shell outerwear for reapplying the DWR after a wash.
 Regardless, always follow the manufacturer’s directions which appear on the bottle.
 All of these products can be purchased at any of our flagship or online stores, and in most outdoor shops.

 - In order for you to fully enjoy our products please always follow the washing instructions printed on the product label.
 Wash with low temperatures and avoid the use of softeners.

 - Check the care instructions on the label to see if there are any unusual restrictions.
 Close all zippers and Velcro flaps.
 Use a powder soap, or better yet use Granger's Performance Wash.
 Never use a detergent with bleach, fabric softener, color brighteners or whiteners as these will leave a residue that masks the DWR coating and allows moisture to absorb into the fabric.

 - If you can't find a technical outerwear wash product, you will want to use a soap-based cleaner (as opposed to a detergent) to maintain the best performance.
 If you absolutely have to use a regular laundry detergent, rinse twice (especially if using a liquid detergent) to remove more of the detergent residue.